-{¶36} "R.C.
+{¶37} "R.C.
 2151.414 requires the [juvenile] court to find the best option for the child once a determination has been made pursuant to R.C.
 2151.414(B)(1)(a) through (d).
 The statute does not make the availability of a placement that would not require a termination of parental rights an all-controlling factor.
 The statute does not even require the court to weigh that factor more heavily than other factors."
 Id., at ¶63.

-{¶37} At the outset of its analysis of the "placement" factor in its final judgment, the trial court found that A.Y.R. and D.C.R. had a definite need for an immediate secure permanent placement.
-In support of its finding, the court emphasized that appellant still had one year to serve on her prison term, and that Roland was presently homeless, had a legal obligation to register as a prior sex offender, and had recently been charged with a probation violation.
+{¶38} At the outset of its analysis of the "placement" factor in its final judgments, the trial court found that A.Y.R. and D.C.R. had a definite need for an immediate secure permanent placement.
+In support of its finding, the court emphasized that Moore still had one year to serve on her prison term, and that appellant was presently homeless, had a continuing obligation to register as a sex offender, and had recently been charged with a probation violation.
 As to the grandmother, Debbie McPeak, the court concluded that the subject children could not be placed with her because she was unable to place the welfare of the children above that of her son, and she could not provide a proper home for them.

-{¶38} In relation to the first basis for the trial court's conclusion, our review of the trial transcript demonstrates that when McPeak inquired as to whether she could have custody of the two children, the assigned caseworker expressly told her that she would not be considered if she allowed Roland to continue to live with her.
-In now contending that the trial court should have found that McPeak satisfied this requirement, appellant notes that McPeak testified that she had forced Roland to leave her home a few days before the trial.
+{¶39} In relation to the first basis for the trial court's conclusion, our review of the trial transcript demonstrates that when McPeak inquired as to whether she could have custody of the two children, the assigned caseworker expressly told her that she would not be considered if she allowed appellant to continue to live with her.
+In now asserting that the trial court should have found that McPeak satisfied this requirement, appellant notes that McPeak testified that she had forced him to leave her home a few days prior to the trial.

-{¶39} Concerning this dispute, this court would indicate that the trial testimony of the caseworker readily showed that, despite having approximately two years to do so, Roland did not satisfy many of the conditions in his case plan.
+{¶40} Concerning this dispute, this court would indicate that the trial testimony of the caseworker readily showed that, despite having approximately two years to do so, appellant had not met many of the conditions in his case plan.
 For example, he never completed the recommended treatment for his substantial use of marijuana.
-Moreover, the caseworker's testimony established that, even though Roland did attend a majority of his scheduled supervised visits with the children, the strength of his relationship with them did not improve.
-Finally, our review of the trial evidence confirms that Roland was a convicted sex offender who had a pending charge of violating his probation terms.
+Moreover, the caseworker's testimony established that, although appellant did attend a majority of his scheduled supervised visits with the children, the strength of his relationship with them did not improve.
+Finally, a review of the trial evidence confirms that appellant was a convicted sex offender who had a pending charge of violating his probation terms.

-{¶40} In light of the foregoing, it is evident that when the caseworker stated that McPeak could not permit Roland to live at her residence, it was intended that she could not allow her son to have ongoing contact with the children if she was given custody of them.
-Thus, when McPeak continued to permit Roland to stay with her during the nine months prior to the final hearing, it was an obvious indication that she had no intention of complying with that requirement.
-In this regard, we would further note that, as part of her trial testimony, McPeak admitted that she intended to periodically permit Roland to stay overnight at her home in the future.
-Accordingly, the evidence before the trial court supported the finding that McPeak could not choose between her son and the subject children.
+{¶41} In light of the foregoing, it is evident that when the caseworker stated that McPeak could not allow appellant to live at her residence, it was intended that she could not permit her son to have ongoing contact with the children if she was given custody of them.
+Thus, when McPeak continued to allow appellant to stay with her during the nine months prior to the final hearing, it was an obvious indication that she had no intention of complying with that requirement.
+In this regard, we would further note that, as part of her trial testimony, McPeak readily admitted that she still intended to periodically permit her son to stay overnight at her home in the future.
+Hence, the evidence before the trial court supported the finding that McPeak could not choose between appellant and the subject children.